Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 To reduce the risk of such attacks, you can do any and all of the following:

-- Implement a URL whitelist on the company network that prevents work computers from visiting any websites other than those needed for work;
+- Implement a URL whitelist on the company network that prevents work computers from visiting any websites other than those needed for work (see below for the list of sites needed for AngelTrack);

 - Forbid the use of personally-owned computers and devices, through a combination of Provisional access and Fort Knox mode.